Patient Photographic Skin Monitoring

 The patient can select whether to take photos monthly, every second month, every third month or every sixth month.
 The app will send the patient a push notification on their phone when it’s time for the next skin self-exam.

 Miiskin is HIPAA compliant.
-If you and your patient are based in the United States it is possible to get access to your patients’ photos e.g. for telehealth consultations.
+If you and your patient are based in the United States it is possible to get access to your patients’ photos e.g. for telehealth consultations and/or medical decision making in in-person consultations.

 Please write to [email protected] for pricing and how to get started.